tugot17/pmpp/chapter-12/README.md

 Second if `j>0 && i < m ❌`

 So we execute the third if—ending the loop, returning `5`.
-So we ended up on the same value as in the intuitive explaination.
+So we ended up on the same value as in the intuitive explanation.

 ### Exercise 2